LDC-creator/Multinational-Retail-Data-Centralisation/README.md

 ## Getting Started

 ### Dependencies
-- No specific operating system version required
+- PostgreSQL will need to be installed and the version/installastion will depend on your operating system and version.
 - Libraries required: [numpy, pandas,sqlalchemy,psycopg2,re,os,urllib.parse import urlparse,from io import StringIO,boto3,json,requests,tabula,yaml]

 ### Installing